 Ext4 or Extended Files System version 4 is the file system for Linux.
-If you have a Windows 10 + Linux dual boot or have a hard drive formatted it in Ext4, how do you read in Windows 10?
+If you have a Windows 11/10 + Linux dual boot or have a hard drive formatted in Ext4, how do you read in Windows 10?
 While Linux supports NTFS, Windows 10 doesn’t offer any support for Ext4.
-So the answer to the question can Windows 10 read ext4 is – No!
-But you can use third-party software to read ext4 on Windows 10.
+So the answer to the question, can Windows 11/10 read ext4 is – No!
+But you can use third-party software to read ext4 on Windows 11 and Windows 10.

 1] DiskInternals Linux Reader

 DiskInternals Linux Reader is free software that installs drivers that allows you to read Ext4 partitions from the File Explorer of Windows.
-It only supports reading, i.e., view and copy files and folders.
-When on Root, i.e., top folder, it will show you some stats like count of different types of data.
+It only supports reading, i.e., viewing and copying files and folders.
+When on Root, i.e., top folder, it will show you some stats like count of different data types.

 2] 7-Zip Archiver

-Its a file explorer for Linux File system formats ( Ext2, Ext3, LVM2, Ext4).
-You can view, copy files and folders from Ext4 into Windows 10 partitions.
+It’s a file explorer for Linux File system formats ( Ext2, Ext3, LVM2, Ext4).
+You can view, copy files and folders from Ext4 into Windows 11/10 partitions.
 Since it supports a recursive copy of files and folders, it makes it ideal when you want to copy a large number of files.
-It also supports LRU based block cache for faster concurrent access
+It also supports LRU based block cache for faster concurrent access.

 Let us know if any of these tools helped you read and copy files from ext4 to a Windows drive.